Goutte/SyliusPagesPlugin/README.md

     $ (cd tests/Application && APP_ENV=test bin/console doctrine:schema:create)
     ```

-To be able to setup a plugin's database, remember to configure you database credentials in `tests/Application/.env` and `tests/Application/.env.test`.
+To be able to setup the plugin's test database, remember to configure your database credentials in `tests/Application/.env` and `tests/Application/.env.test`.

 ## Usage